KimberlyW618/Test/README.md

 - [VBA Challenge Spreadsheet](VBA_Challenge.xlsm)

-Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
 As these images below show 2017 was a better year for all of these stocks.
+The stocks ENPH and RUN had positive returns in both 2017 and 2018 making them good future investments.

+The run time of the code on the VBA Challenge Spreadsheet with the 2018 analysis ran the fastest out of them all.
+Please see image below and refer to the others in the git hub to see close ups of the pics.

 ## Images
-- Timed Results
+- The timed results of all code runs on both years in both spreadsheets
 ![Results](Results.png)
-- Code
+- Code from VBA Challenge Spreadsheet
 ![Code](code.png)

 ## Summary